Shantanu221/Portfolio-Website-Challenge-Summer-2023/Ashish Singh - 21CSE1003/README.md

 To run this project locally, follow these steps:

 1. Clone the repository to your local machine.
-2. Open the `index.html` file in a web browser to view the website.
+2. Install the dependencies using `npm install`.
+3. Start the development server using `npm start`.

 ## Preview